-For children with birthdays falling between 1st September 2015 – 31st August 2016, the start date into our nursery class will be September 2019, for the academic year.
-This is for children who are due to start school in September 2020.
+For children with birthdays (age 3) falling between 1st September – 31st August, the start date into our nursery class will be September, for the academic year.

 Admissions will be at the start of a term, to allow for an appropriate settling in process.

 Criteria for Admission to the School Nursery

 Admission into the nursery classes at William Morris Primary School, is based on the criteria below;

 Two Nursery Classes –children will be offered either 15 hour space- 5 mornings, 5 afternoons or 30 hours space full time, no mixed sessions will be offered.

 The Governors of the school will offer children a place in the nursery class in the term following their third birthday if there is space available, according to the criteria in the following order of priority;

 Children in the care of a Local Authority (Looked After Children)